Prepare for Interviews

 • Determine approximate timeline for hiring decisions, reference checks, offer(s), and notice to unsuccessful candidates.

-3. Structure interviews and develop the interview plan
+3. Develop the interview plan

 Use the Interview Tool